2021 Philippine Air Force C-130 crash: Investigation

 The Department of National Defense and the military has urged the public to refrain from spreading "highly speculative statements" about the incident and assured that an investigation on the crash is already being done.

 The military has ruled out the possibility that the crash was caused by an attack against the aircraft.
 Among the angles being considered are the condition of the aircraft, the runway, if there was a human error, and if the plane was overloaded.
 An investigating team from the AFP arrived at the crash site on July 5.
 The aircraft's flight recorder and voice cockpit recorder were both recovered.
 Both were sent to the United States so that the recorded data from the devices could be retrieved.

 The military disclosed to the public in September 2021 that there is no single attributable cause for the crash in Sulu.
 The report said that the accident was "most probably due to actual or perceived material factors and induced human factors which were aggravated by local and environmental conditions.”
 It added that the “aircraft component, environmental condition and aircrew response led to unrecoverable stall in a critical phase of the aircraft operation".

 Aftermath

-The first flight of a C-130 since the July crash by the Philippine military would be successfully made on December 11, 2021.
+The AFP resumed flying its C-130s on December 11, 2021.